SwiCago/HeatPump/README.md

 - PULL or download zip.
 - Move contents into Arduino library directory
 - Restart IDE, samples should be avaliable
-- NOTE: you may need to modify code if you are using arduino json 6, this code is based on 5.
-I will update code to 6 when I have time.
+- NOTE: Requires arduino json 6, older commits as of 20190505 support json 5.
 ## Notes

 - Tested with ESP8266